 The floating bubbler is then placed on the tube top where it naturally rests.
 When CO2 builds up from your fermentation it travels up through the tube and fills the floating bubbler.
 Then when the bubbler is full, this CO2 escapes under the bottom edge of the bubbler and passes through the water.

 This creates the same process as the bubble shape airlock, where the water allows CO2 to escape, but keeps outside oxygen from entering your fermentation bucket or carboy.

 If you want some inspiration for 3-piece airlocks online you can check out Amazon’s choices by clicking this link.

 If you’ve read other of my blog posts you may have noticed that I tend to go for the options that require the least amount of work.

 The same thing applies to the choice of which airlock to use.

-Most homebrewers will probably agree that the 3-piece airlock is the best suited airlock for fermentation.
+Most homebrewers will probably agree that the 3-piece airlock (Amazon link) is the best suited airlock for fermentation.